ChrisWiegman/chriswiegman.com/content/posts/2011-08-26-professionalism-in-social-media.md

 ### Every Word Counts

 First and foremost, to distinguish yourself as a professional in the age of social media you must watch every word you say.
-Whether it be [Twitter][1], <a href="https://www.facebook.com/" target="_blank" rel="noreferrer noopener">Facebook</a>, <a title="LinkedIn" href="http://linkedin.com" target="_blank" rel="noopener noreferrer">LinkedIn</a>, or a host of other services every word has a far greater meaning when there are so few words by which someone may get to know you.
+Whether it be [Twitter][1], [Facebook](https://www.facebook.com/), [LinkedIn](http://linkedin.com "LinkedIn"), or a host of other services every word has a far greater meaning when there are so few words by which someone may get to know you.

 In addition, negative posts such as those talking about drinking, insults, or other unprofessional activities can quickly multiply your industry’s negative perception of you.
 Simply put, every word you type has to be of the same quality as the first sentence of a cover letter in application for your dream job.
 Each tweet, status update, etc has to be at a level that would make your boss proud.